TypeLuis/Luis-sequelize-notes/README.md

 - A module is the file we use to write our code

-- The modules we install is usually files with a group of functions (JavaScript, Python)
+- The modules we install are usually files with a group of functions (JavaScript, Python)

 - To import a module
     - require('modulePath')